piky/devstack/doc/source/guides/neutron.rst

 Also, ``OVS_BRIDGE_MAPPINGS`` has precedence over ``PHYSICAL_NETWORK`` and ``OVS_PHYSICAL_BRIDGE``, meaning that if the former is set, the latter ones will be ignored.
-When ``OVS_BRIDGE_MAPPINGS`` is not set, the other variables will still be evaluated.
+When ``OVS_BRIDGE_MAPPINGS`` is not set, the other variables will still be evaluated and a single mapping will be assigned to ``OVS_BRIDGE_MAPPINGS``, becoming set for/in further evaluations.

 Adding specific NICs to OVS bridges